 Goodfellow Inc. owns all the outstanding shares of Goodfellow Distribution Inc. (a Delaware Corporation).
-Goodfellow Distribution Inc. operates as a distributor of lumber and wood products in the United States.
-Goodfellow Inc completed the acquisition of 100% of the shares of Quality Hardwoods Ltd in December 2015.
+Goodfellow Distribution Inc. operates as a kiln drying operation and as a distributor of lumber and wood products in the United States.
+Goodfellow Inc. completed the acquisition of 100% of the shares of Quality Hardwoods Ltd. in December 2015 and, on December 1, 2024, Goodfellow Inc. completed a short-form vertical amalgamation with Quality Hardwoods Ltd., with the resulting post-amalgamation company being Goodfellow Inc.